+* Patients with ADAMTS-13 deficiency (<57%) were more likely to receive PEx (20/22,91%) than those patients without ADAMTS-13 deficiency (9/15,60%).

 Discussion

 Increasing evidence suggests that these alterations in vWF, platelet concentrations and other coagulation factors are associated with, and possibly implicated in, increasing morbidity and mortality in patients with sepsis. vWF levels are markedly elevated in patients with sepsis/MOF, and new onset thrombocytopenia is an independent risk factor for MOF and mortality in adults (44-48).
 New onset thrombocytopenia may be an important manifestation of a microangiopathic process, which contributes to outcome in critically ill patients with MOF (47).
 Children with new onset thrombocytopenia-associated MOF had an increased risk of death (odds ratio 6.3) compared to children with non-thrombocytopenic MOF, even when controlling for severity of illness.
 Autopsies in 4 of 6 of these thrombocytopenic patients demonstrated systemic thrombosis (44;68).